abpframework/abp/docs/en/Blog-Posts/2023-02-08 v7_1_Preview/POST.md

 > Check the [ABP Application Startup](https://docs.abp.io/en/abp/7.1/Application-Startup) documentation for more information.

-### Improvements on eShopOnAbp project
+### Improvements on the eShopOnAbp project

 K8s and Docker configurations have been made within this version (Dockerfiles and helm-charts have been added and image build scripts have been updated).
 See [#14083](https://github.com/abpframework/abp/issues/14083) for more information.

 ### Others

 * Referral Links have been added to CMS Kit Comment Feature (optional).
 You can specify common referral links (such as "nofollow" and "noreferrer") for links in the comments.
 See [#15458](https://github.com/abpframework/abp/issues/15458) for more information.
 * ReCaptcha verification has been added to CMS Kit Comment Feature (optional).
-You can enable ReCaptcha support to enable protaction against bots.
+You can enable ReCaptcha support to enable protection against bots.
 See the [documentation](https://docs.abp.io/en/abp/7.1/Modules/Cms-Kit/Comments) for more information.
-* In development environment, it is a must to reduce cache durations for some points.
-We typically don't need to wait for a certain time to the cache being invalidated or invalidate it manually.
-For that purpose, we have reduced the cache durations for some points on development environment.
+* In the development environment, it is a must to reduce cache durations for some points.
+We typically don't need to wait for a certain time for the cache to be invalidated or invalidate it manually.
+For that purpose, we have reduced the cache durations for some points on the development environment.
 See [#14842](https://github.com/abpframework/abp/pull/14842) for more information.

 ## What's New with ABP Commercial 7.1?